ARTS 502 - Design Teaching Methods

 Upon the approval of the Exhibition Topics Panel, students pursuing the MFA degree will mount a culminating exhibition that demonstrates the design-and-build phases of visual communication and includes design-centric strategy, design schematics, overall space planning, budget, invitation, marketing, presentation, and final construction.
 The exhibition will be supported by a research paper addressing the format of the exhibition and its underlying content.

 This course refines academic research methods and applications relating to the preparation of the proposal for the thesis exhibition.
 The creation of design-centric research narratives will be explored and implemented.
 Generally, this class will include individual student thesis committee meetings over the summer.
 Prerequisites: ARTS 595 Studio 5 Research Literature and Techniques and ARTS 545 Studio 6 Exhibition Topics.

 ARTS 589 - Independent Study

 Independent Study - Hours: One to four Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
 Prerequisites Consent of department head.
 Note May be repeated when the topic varies.

 This class prepares the student for writing their exhibition statements and proposals, through a thorough examination of writing, research practices, and exposure to important theoretical issues and significant texts in the field.
 Permission of instructor required.

-Hours: One to four - Organized class Note May be graded on a satisfactory (S) or unsatisfactory (U) basis.
-May be repeated when topics vary
+Organized Class.
+Note: May be graded on a satisfactory (S) or unsatisfactory (U) basis.
+May be repeated when topics vary.